 Self-hypnosis can be considered the more results-driven cousin to meditation.
 While the main goal of meditation is often general relaxation and ridding the mind of internal chatter, recovery.org notes that hypnosis always focuses on the resolution of a core issue.
 Whether you suffer from addiction, phobia, or pain, there’s bound to be a specific self-hypnosis session at your disposal.

 You still get to enjoy the feeling of calm and relaxation that meditation brings, and you still get the time you need to collect your thoughts and prepare your mind.
-But with self-hypnosis, you get a whole lot more.
+But with self-hypnosis, you get more.

 While different practitioners of hypnosis may have different variations of how to induce, and make use of, hypnosis, the technique is usually described as including three different stages.